Cash App: Banking

-The service allows users to send, receive, and store money within the US and the UK (but not internationally).
+The service allows users to send, receive, and store money within the United States, although international transfers were not initially supported.
 Users can transfer money out of Cash App to a bank account in their country.
 The Cash Card is a customizable debit card that allows users to spend their money at various retailers and withdraw cash from an ATM.
 When signing up for the Cash Card, users can customize it by selecting a color, adding stamps, drawing on it, and even making the card glow in the dark.
-Once your custom design is finalized, the card is sent to the user through the mail.
+The card with the final design is mailed to the user.